Animesh-Ghosh/Java-Work/README.md

 43. Write a program to demonstrate rethrowing an exception. :white_check_mark:
 44. Write a program to demonstrate creation of a user-defined exception. :white_check_mark:
 45. Write a program declaring a Java class called SavingsAccount with members ``accountNumber`` and ``Balance``.
 Provide member functions as ``depositAmount ()`` and ``withdrawAmount ()``.
 If user tries to withdraw an amount greater than their balance then throw a user-defined exception. :white_check_mark:
-46. Write a program to demonstrate a single-threaded process. :x:
+46. Write a program to demonstrate a single-threaded process. :white_check_mark:
 47. Write a program to demonstrate creation of a single child thread. :x:
-48. Write a program to demonstrate creation of multiple child threads. :x:
+48. Write a program to demonstrate creation of multiple child threads. :white_check_mark:
 49. Write a program creating two class that implement the Runnable interface.
 One of the class should print odd numbers between 0 and 10 and the other class should print even numbers between 0 and 10.
 Make use of ``sleep ()``. :x: